jonnor/projects/jewelry/README.md

 ## Board connector

-Top PCB flexible
+Top PCB

-- For 3030 LED
+- 3030 LED on top
 - 4 pin connector 1.0mm pitch
+- Touch plate on the bottom.
+Circular like on TPP223 devboards?
+- Keep below 10mm diameter?
+May want a  straight side 5mm for the connector

 ## TODO

-- Order base PCBs
-- Order PCBA components
+After receiving parts

 - Design and print a test stand

-After receiving parts

 - Design and print a test holder
 - Test the PCBs